apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 - Schema provisioning only works with tables defined as directories because Drill must have a place to store the schema file.
 The directory can contain one or more files.
 - Text files must have headers.
 The default extension for delimited text files with headers is `.csvh`.
 Note that the column names that appear in the headers match column definitions in the schema.
 - You do not have to enumerate all columns in a file when creating a schema.
 You can indicate the columns of interest only.
 - Columns in the defined schema do not have to be in the same order as in the data file.
-However, the names must match.
+- Column names must match.
 The case can differ, for example “name” and “NAME” are acceptable.
 - Queries on columns with data types that cannot be converted fail with a `DATA_READ_ERROR`.

 ### Schema Mode (Column Order)
-The schema mode determines the ordering of columns returned for wildcard (*) queries.
+The schema mode determines the set of columns returned for wildcard (*) queries and the  ordering of those columns.
 The mode is set through the `drill.strict` property.
 You can set this property to true (strict) or false (not strict).
 If you do not indicate the mode, the default is false (not strict).

 **Not Strict (Default)**
 Columns defined in the schema are projected in the defined order.
 Columns not defined in the schema are appended to the defined columns, as shown: